TFAH’s Statement on the Impact of the Loss of CDC Grants

 Advancing Policies that Create Conditions for Good Health

-Trust for America’s health hosts a national webinar on the recently released report, Advancing Policies that Create Conditions for Good Health: Opportunities, Barriers, and Strategies, a report of TFAH’s Promoting Health and Cost Control in States (PHACCS) initiative.
+Trust for America’s health hosted a national webinar on the recently released report, Advancing Policies that Create Conditions for Good Health: Opportunities, Barriers, and Strategies, a report of TFAH’s Promoting Health and Cost Control in States (PHACCS) initiative.

 How can we advance the public’s health in an era of diminished federal and state public health infrastructure and funding?
 The report shares strategies and trends about how states are addressing policies beyond traditional public health infrastructure that promote residents’ health and create return on investment.
-The webinar will highlight perspectives from national, government, and advocacy partners about the federal and state implications of policies that can help improve community health.
+The webinar highlighted perspectives from national, government, and advocacy partners about the federal and state implications of policies that can help improve community health.
 As the current policy environment shifts responsibility to address non-medical drivers of health from federal to state governments, states will need to embrace new strategies, collaborate across sectors, and act creatively to continue advancing policies that support residents’ health.

 Public Health Leaders’ Joint Statement in Response to Announced Changes to U.S. Childhood Vaccine Schedule